Frank J. Frost: Political career and other activities

-Frost is also active in politics.
+Frost was also active in politics.
 He was elected County Supervisor of Santa Barbara County in 1972 on a no-growth platform (and was involved in a sting operation to stop bribes by real estate developers).
 He was the democratic nominee for Congress for the 19th congressional district in 1982, losing to Republican Robert J. Lagomarsino.

-Since his retirement from teaching in 1990 (and receiving emeritus status), Frost has also been an active writer of fiction.
-These works include collections of short stories such as Subversives (Daniel & Daniel Publishers, 2001) and Gershwin's Last Waltz and Other Stories (Outskirts Press, 2016) as well as novels such as Dead Philadelphians (Capra Press, 1999), which received excellent reviews, and Bay to Breakers (Daniel & Daniel Publishers, 2002).
+Following his retirement from teaching in 1990 (and receiving emeritus status), Frost was an active writer of fiction.
+These works included collections of short stories such as Subversives (Daniel & Daniel Publishers, 2001) and Gershwin's Last Waltz and Other Stories (Outskirts Press, 2016) as well as novels such as Dead Philadelphians (Capra Press, 1999), which received excellent reviews, and Bay to Breakers (Daniel & Daniel Publishers, 2002).

-Frost has also played jazz piano professionally for decades.
+He also played jazz piano professionally for decades.

+Death

+Frost died on January 9, 2026, at the age of 96.